-A California Senate Bill that aimed to decriminalize possession and use of some of the most commonly known psychedelic substances stalled Thursday and slated to be reconsidered next year.
+A California Senate Bill that aimed to decriminalize possession and use of some of the most commonly known psychedelic substances stalled Thursday and was slated to be reconsidered next year.

 SB 519, authored by Sen. Scott Wiener of San Francisco, would have decriminalized a lengthy list of substances for which Californians can currently receive charges, ranging from misdemeanor possession to felony imprisonment: psilocybin, MDMA, ibogaine, mescaline, LSD and DMT are among the drugs involved.
 The bill initially included ketamine as well, which is already legally available in the state with a doctor’s prescription.
 However, Wiener removed the provision after opponents claimed the substance can be used as a date-rape drug.